Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Local radio and cinema advertising may be useful for selling to the local public.
 You can target different listeners at different times of day, at fairly low advertising rates.
 Cinema ads can be effective for retailers and restaurants.

-- Search online to see how easy it is for your customers to find your website.
-The internet is generally the first place customers go when searching for a product or service.
+- Search online for the products or services you offer, to see how easy it is for your customers to find you.
+The internet is generally the first place customers go when actively searching.

-- Other options include banner and pop-ups ads on websites, and advertising on social media sites like Facebook.
+- Other options include banner ads on websites, and advertising on social media sites like Facebook.

 - Many traditional media also have a significant online presence.